srimuthurajesh/Tech-Notes/software-development/system-design.md

+# System Design
+> a systematic approach to building and engineering systems

+- process of defining the architecture, interfaces, and data for a system that satisfies specific requirements

 ## High-Level Design (HLD) vs. Low-Level Design (LLD)
 > are two phases and each focusing on different levels of system design.